How to Draw with Crayons Like a Boss

-8. Too many layers of crayon can make the colors resist each other, making it harder to add more color.
+8. Too many layers of crayon can make the colors resist each other.
+This can make it harder to add more color.
 Use as few colors as possible to get your end result.

 9. Scratch out small lines and details (such as hair, the veins in leaves and flowers, etc.) with a craft knife.
 Crayon is excellent for scratching due to the wax.

 10. Do not get frustrated!
 You will need practice to get the look you want.
 It’s worth it!

 Happy coloring, artists!
 Give yourself permission to play again.
 You may not think working in crayon can produce a professional look, but you’ll be pleasantly surprised.
 It’s all in how you use them!